radhikiitb/radhikiitb/README.md

 I am a Ph.D Student in the IITB-Monash University Joint Degree Program.
 I am working on developing solutions to pediatric surgery domain of Robot Assisted surgery systems.

 - 🔭 I’m currently working on :-
-    - Developing my coding skills in C++ and Pyhton
+    - Developing my coding skills in C++ and Python
     - Learning Data Structures and Algorithms
     - Learning ROS and ROS 2 for my Ph.D Project.